PostScripton/laravel-money/docs/04_money/static/parse.md

 ## Exceptions

-1. `WrongParserStringException` - is thrown when the given string can not be parsed at all.
+1. `Exception` - is thrown when the given string can not be parsed at all.
 2. `CurrencyDoesNotExistException` - is thrown when a currency you provide is not included in a currency list.

 ## Usage